 - Intrauterine device (IUD).

 Not all delivery methods will be appropriate for all women.
 This should be discussed with the doctor or specialist who is prescribing the therapy.
-Different regimens of HRT work in different ways and produce different effects.
+Different regimens of MHT work in different ways and produce different effects.
 Some regimens mimic the menstrual cycle, so that monthly bleeding occurs.
 Continuous combined oestrogen and progesterone leads to an absence of periods in most women.

 Women who have had a hysterectomy

 are likely to be prescribed oestrogen alone.
 Women who have a uterus are more likely to be prescribed a regimen that includes progesterone.
 This is to protect against cancer of the endometrium (the lining of the uterus).

 Before prescribing MHT the doctor will take a full medical history.
 The doctor should be advised if the woman has a history of any of the following conditions as MHT may not be appropriate in these circumstances:

 MHT may also not be appropriate for women who have severe varicose veins